On Geometry of Interaction for Polarized Linear Logic: A polarized Int construction using with multipoints

 \section{A polarized {\sf Int} construction using $\Rel$ with multipoints}

-In this section we show how to build a concrete instance of the previous polarized \Int-construction using $\Rel$ with multipoints to construct weak pullbacks compatible with these multipoints.
+In this section we show how to build a concrete instance of the previous polarized \Int-construction using $\Rel$ with multipoints to construct the associated commutativity conditions compatible with these multipoints.
 Thus we obtain a concrete compact polarized model of \MLLP.

 Let us make the following observations.
 First, this section is a relational instance of the previous Section \ref{polcomp-int} and the reader can read it independently of that.
 Second, in Sections \ref{MLLP} and \ref{polgoisit} of this paper, we often use the matrix formalism of Haghverdi's UDC's (see Appendix \ref{UDC}).
 This agrees with the usual matrix calculus in linear algebra.
 In what follows, we adopt instead the matrix notation of Joyal-Street-Verity \cite{JSV96} for {\sf Int}(\Rel), since these authors do similar calculations to those below.
-We introduce the following standard notions.
+We introduce the following standard notions (\cf \cite{AHS02,HamSc07}).

 \begin{notn} \ {\em \begin{itemize} \item For a relation $R: A \rightarrow B$, and subsets $X \subseteq A$ and $Y \subseteq B$,\\